dound/gae-sessions/README.markdown

 -

 There is a complete demo application in the 'demo' folder - just launch it with the development server (or upload it to GAE) and check it out.
-Here's a few lines of example code too:
+This demo uses OpenID via [RPX](http://www.rpxnow.com) for user authentication.
+There's another demo in the 'demo-with-google-logins' folder which uses Google Accounts for authentication Here's a few lines of example code too:

     from gaesessions import get_current_session
     session = get_current_session()